 The Board of Directors oversees management's responsibility for financial reporting and internal control systems through an Audit Committee.
 This Committee meets periodically with management and annually with the independent auditors to review the scope and results of the annual audit and to review the annual financial statements before the financial statements are approved by the Board of Directors and submitted to the shareholders of the Company.
-The Board of Directors has approved the unaudited interim financial statements for the period ended September 30, 2019 and the disclosure contained in this MD&A. A copy of this MD&A will be provided to anyone who requests it.
+The Board of Directors has approved the audited financial statements for the year ended December 31, 2019 and the disclosure contained in this MD&A. A copy of this MD&A will be provided to anyone who requests it.